briansak/clemea-devwks-2240/README.md

 5. Use the drop-down to show the SecureX orchestration response actions that can be ran against this host, including the one you imported and uniquely named.

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/10421515/173713168-a4a55394-ef21-4d51-bb2b-b8939234ca58.png">

+**THANK YOU** for attending this DevNet Workshop and learning about SecureX orchestration.
+I'll be putting some links and code into the Webex space associated with this session following this session!
+Enjoy your time at Cisco Live!